valentesteban/latte-meetup/README.md

 # latte-meetup
 This is a shortened version of what is known as UHC, it has fewer options but the same quality, perfect for UHC players, quick games, etc.  Updated for Koru Network.

-### This is an old project that I made on my old GitHub account in the pandemic.
+### This is an old project that I made with my old GitHub account in the pandemic.